alexmarion/EllipticCurveCrypto/README.md

-Implement elliptic curve cryptography and elliptic curve digital signature algorithm.
+An implementation of elliptic curve cryptography and the Diffie-Helman elliptic curve digital key exchange algorithm.
+Written in MATLAB.